-The Bravery, Valor and Sacrifice of the 502nd Parachute Infantry Regiment during WW II
+The Bravery, Valor and Sacrifice of the 502nd Parachute Infantry Regiment of the 101st Airborne Division during WW II

 A Novel of Historical Fiction - Military